Icon

 Angle Image

-Most patients receive nerve blocks, local anesthesia, and numbing cream before the procedure, ensuring that it is generally painless.
+Most patients require local anesthesia before the procedure, ensuring that it is painless.
 We take patient comfort seriously and strive to minimise discomfort during and after treatment.

 Following subcision, patients may experience a dull ache and swelling, which typically takes between 3 to 7 days to subside.